Eddy-Koh/AppointmentBookingSystemWFA/README.md

 ### 2. Use the Reset Password feature
 - Before running the project, update the `SendEmail` function in `Forms/Account/ResetPassowordForm.cs`(line 161 to 171) with your own Gmail credentials.

-**Ensure MySQL server is running, connection strings are correct and email credentials are configured well before using the system.**
+**Ensure MySQL server is running, connection are correct and email credentials are configured well before using the system.**

 ---